Hull History Centre

-The Hull History Centre is an archive and local studies library in Hull, England, that houses the combined collections of both the Hull City Council and Hull University archives and local studies resources.
+The Hull History Centre is an archive and local studies library in Hull, England.
+It houses the combined collections of both the Hull City Council and Hull University archives and local studies resources.
 This collaboration between Hull City Council, Hull University, and the Heritage Lottery Fund made Hull the first city in the UK to unite local council and university collections under one roof.